A lot or a little?

 Parents need to know that The Strangers is a grisly, tense, very scary horror movie with plenty of blood spilled.
 Characters are stabbed, beaten, and shot, often very graphically.
 That said, unlike many others in the horror genre, the film doesn't sexualize its terror, and the characters in peril aren't just sacrificial lambs -- the filmmakers make you care about them.
 Some teens who aren't necessarily gung-ho horror fans may be drawn in by stars Liv Tyler and Scott Speedman -- but even though the film is well-made and, by the standards of the genre, "tasteful," there's still plenty of shocking violence and high-strung tension (not to mention some swearing, drinking, and smoking), making it better suited for older viewers with strong nerves.
 One of the scariest aspects to the movie is that the home invaders don't seem to have any motive: No backstory is given, and they display a coldblooded lack of emotion, empathy, or concern.
 "F--k" is said frequently.

 What's the story?

-After a wedding reception, James (Scott Speedman) and Kristen (Liv Tyler) make their way to his family's home in the country.
+In THE STRANGERS, James (Scott Speedman) and Kristen (Liv Tyler) make their way to his family's home in the country after a wedding reception.
 They're clearly upset, and viewers see in flashback how, earlier that night, they had a mild falling out that they're now trying to work through.
 But then a stranger repeatedly comes to the door in the wee hours of the morning asking for someone who isn't there.
 And as their isolated home comes under siege from three masked strangers with evil intentions, James and Kristen realize that they've got bigger problems.

 Is it any good?